How To Get A Mortgage Preapproval

 Second, the preapproval letter is something you can share with the home’s seller when you make an offer.
 It shows you won’t have problems getting financed for the amount you’re offering.

 Preapproval doesn’t last forever.
 Check your expiration date and keep it in mind as you look at homes.
 Though it varies from lender to lender, preapproval is typically valid for 60 – 90 days.
-If you haven't settled on a house, you can request a renewal by giving your lender your most up-to-date financial and credit information.
+If you haven't settled on a house, you can request a renewal.
+This is done by giving your lender your most up-to-date financial and credit information.

-- It makes your offer stronger: If you’re shopping in a competitive housing market, a preapproval can be crucial to getting your offer accepted.
+If you’re shopping in a competitive housing market or are a first-time home buyer, a preapproval can be crucial to getting your offer accepted.
 Sellers aren’t just looking for the highest offer.
 They’re also looking for offers that aren’t likely to fall through.
 A preapproval tells buyers you can get financed for the amount you’ve offered.

-- It gives you time to sort out issues: There are reasons both buyers and sellers may need to get to closing fast.
+There are reasons both home buyers and sellers may need to get to closing fast.
 Getting preapproved means you’re getting the bulk of the mortgage process done upfront.
 That way, once you’ve had an offer accepted, you can just focus on getting ready for your move.

-If you’re looking to get preapproved for a mortgage, Rocket Mortgage® can help.
+If you’re planning on getting approved for a mortgage, Rocket Mortgage can help.
 Rocket Mortgage offers a couple of different approval options:

-- Our Prequalified Approval is the fastest way to get approved with Rocket Mortgage.
-Simply apply online and allow us to check your credit.
+- Prequalified Approval: This is the fastest way to get approved with Rocket Mortgage.
+Simply apply online and allow us carry out a soft credit pull that won’t affect your credit score.
 You won’t be required to provide any documents, but you should come prepared with information about your income and assets.
-You’ll have the option to sync your application with your bank accounts so we’ll know exactly how much you have available for your down payment and closing costs.
+You’ll have the option to sync your application with your bank accounts.
+This way, we’ll know exactly how much you have available for your down payment and closing costs.

-- Our Verified Approval is a great way to strengthen your offer.
-To get one, you’ll need to apply with Rocket Mortgage and then contact a Home Loan Expert.
-We’ll do a full verification of your income, assets and credit so sellers can be certain you won’t run into financing issues.
-To get started with either approval option, apply now on Rocket Mortgage.
+- Verified Approval: Our Verified Approval is a great way to strengthen your offer.
+To get one, you’ll need to apply with Rocket Mortgage.
+We’ll do a full verification of your income and assets, as well as a hard credit pull so sellers can be certain you won’t run into financing issues.
+A Verified Approval Letter is fully verified by an underwriter.

 Our online application asks you a series of questions to evaluate your eligibility for a home loan.
 You’ll give us information about yourself, the home you want to buy, your income and your assets.
 From there, we’ll check your credit so we can offer you accurate mortgage solutions.

-See your recommended mortgage solutions and adjust your numbers to fit your budget.
-This is where you’ll see how much we can approve you for, as well as recommended types of home loans, down payments, monthly payments and interest rates.
+At this point, you’ll see your recommended mortgage solutions and adjust your numbers to fit your budget.
+This is where you’ll see how much we can approve you for.
+We’ll also recommend types of home loans, down payments, monthly payments and mortgage rates.